 Benefits of an aligned Sales and Marketing process

-Research shows that building a single process when it comes to Sales and Marketing has some very measurable and substantial benefits for your business, including:
+Our research into alignment (and 20 years and 500 projects) have shown that building an aligned Sales and Marketing process has some very measurable and substantial benefits for your business, including:

 - Increasing lead acceptance by 26%